 Bishop Noland Episcopal Day School Athletics mission is to teach leadership, self-discipline, and sportsmanship, to a diverse group of student athletes, in a growth centered environment.
-We offer both team and individual sports for grade $5^{th}-10^{th}$ grade, and sports available are available based on grade level for both North & South Campus student athletes.
-Please view the information below to learn more about what EDS Athletics has to offer.
+We offer both team and individual sports for grade $5^{th} - 12^{th}$ grade, and sports available are available based on grade level for both North & South Campus student athletes.